FezzedOne/epsilon-rp/Server rules.md

 -   Ordinary civilian equipment, such as tasers, bear/pepper spray, crowbars and baseball bats.
 -   Conventional civilian firearms (handguns, hunting rifles, etc.).
+-   Ordinary civilian mobility gear, such as scooters, skateboards and emergency parachutes.
+-   Ordinary civilian vehicles, such as groundcars.
 -   Combat knives.
 -   Ordinary civilian characters.
 -   Membership in factions.